No Dogs Available

 What are “Dogs Like Ryder?”

 “Dogs Like Ryder” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “My husband and I rescued Ryder Jan.
 2019 from the Santa Cruz County Animal Shelter.
 She was found in a Safeway parking lot in Watsonville.
 The shelter estimated her to be a Border Collie/Heeler mix maybe even corgi, but now we know the truth!
 Ryder is so sweet and curious, the perfect addition to our adventures!
 She loves herding animals, playing in the snow and sand, chasing us on our dirt bikes, and belly rubs.
 We are so lucky to have found a great dog like her.”